Why would someone need this service?

 If a Will is to be challenged, it is imperative to seek prompt legal advice from experienced contested Wills solicitors.
 They can issue a Caveat to prevent a Grant of Probate, which is necessary for the Executors to distribute the deceased’s estate.
 Executors informed of a claim against the validity of a Will should also seek immediate advice from contested Wills solicitors.

 How long is the legal process when contesting a Will?

 The duration of the legal process can vary.
 If parties are open to a negotiated settlement without court proceedings, contested wills solicitors might resolve the dispute within weeks.
 However, if court proceedings are necessary, it typically takes 12 to 18 months for a claim to reach trial, although most cases settle before this stage.

 Is it expensive?

-Under certain circumstances we may be able to offer a “no win, no fee” arrangement, also known as a Conditional Fee Agreement.
+The costs depend on the dispute’s complexity.
+As your contested wills solicitors, we will provide an estimate of costs at the start of our engagement.
+In certain cases, we may offer a “no win, no fee” arrangement, also known as a Conditional Fee Agreement.

 What should people do before calling?

 Before contacting a contested Wills solicitor, it’s helpful to have a copy of the Will and information about the estate’s approximate size.